 Assessments will include coursework, essays, reports and other structured assignments and oral examinations.

-- Course length: 2 semesters
+- Course length: 2 Semesters or 3 Semesters (Extended English)

 - Age: 21